 10.12 There are many cases of conversions of agricultural buildings within the village boundary.
 Cliffe Mews is the largest of these recent developments with 5 houses.
-It is a very well designed example of the use of agricultural buildings in terms of building setback and the use of materials
+It is a very well designed example of the use of agricultural buildings, retaining some of their architectural features and applying them to the new buildings, together with a harmonising use of materials.